gianfaye/gianfaye-jekyll/_posts/2015-11-26-philippine-online-banking-security-vulnerabilities.md

 <span style='color:red'>TLS 1.0</span>?
 Is there an acceptable reason why an online banking portal uses an older protocol?
 Funny how there's a saying circulating the InfoSec community: _"You don't have to be a bank to upgrade your TLS implementation."_ Perhaps, the 'bank grade security' IRL doesn't apply online?
 Hmmm...

 TLS 1.0 has been introduced in ...wait for it...
-1999! _\*badum-tss!\*_ The newer protocols are TLS 1.1 (released 2003) and TLS 1.2 (released 2008).
+1999! _\*badum-tss\*_ The newer protocols are TLS 1.1 (released 2003) and TLS 1.2 (released 2008).
 And browsers started supporting TLS 1.2 since 2013 with almost all modern browsers supporting it by 2014.
 Why so behind?
 Just why?

 UnionBank's server also uses <span style='color:red'>SSL 3</span>.
 If you are not yet aware why this is a red flag, I'll save the explanation for later on another bank who also implemented SSL 3. (<a href="https://www.youtube.com/watch?v=_4IRMYuE1hI" target="_blank">Click me.</a>)